JacobN17/Besag-York-Mollie/README.md

 - ```logit_rho```  is the proportional spatial variance of the model.
 This attributes to the spatial differences within the specific locations used within the model.

+**NOTE**: Each run will give a specific amount of saturation for the actual graph of the model __EACH TIME__.
+Use multiple runs for each dataset to be to discern the associated risks.

 ## Authors & Acknowledgement
  **UI & Design**